Cyentia Cybersecurity Research Library

 US-Japan Alliance Conference: Strengthening Strategic Cooperation

-In 2015, after two years of study and policy coordination, the United States and Japan publicly issued new defense guidelines, updating and expanding upon the previous guidance of 1997. (more available)
+In 2015, after two years of study and policy coordination, the United States and Japan publicly issued new defense guidelines, updating and expanding upon the previous guidance of 1997.
+The new guidelines enable a much broader set of cooperative engagements, including in geographic areas beyond the areas surrounding Japan and in the new domains of outer space and cyberspace.

 Added: October 21, 2018